More women than men prescribed anti-anxiety drugs ‘harder to come off than heroin’

 In September 2020, the US Food and Drug Administration announced its “black box warning” must be placed on all benzodiazepines to inform patients withdrawal from the drugs can be life-threatening.

-Stephen Buckley, head of information at Mind, a leading UK mental health charity, told The Independent it was difficult to “know the exact reasons behind why women are more likely to be prescribed benzodiazepines than men” but said the FOI “findings support others which show gender discrepancies in prescribing have been occurring for a long time.”
+Stephen Buckley, head of information at Mind, a leading UK mental health charity, told The Independent it was difficult to “know the exact reasons behind why women are more likely to be prescribed benzodiazepines than men” but said the FOI “findings support others which show gender discrepancies in prescribing have been occurring for a long time”.

-He added: “We know historically, women are more likely to seek help for their mental health than men and so this could explain some of the differences, however, there may also be age-related or diagnostic factors, which the data does not consider.
+He added: “We know historically, women are more likely to seek help for their mental health than men and so this could explain some of the difference.
+However, there may also be age-related or diagnostic factors, which the data does not consider.

 “Previous research in some parts of the world has found that male prescribers were more likely to prescribe benzodiazepines to female patients than male patients.
 Research into the reasons behind gender differences in prescribing psychiatric medication is important.”